laktek/SugarlessJS/README.md

   ```

-* Using `sugarless.recurse()` you can recursively call the current function.
+* Using `sugarless.recurse(value)` you can recursively call the current function with the same context and the value is passed as the first argument.
+If you had other arguments defined for the function those shall also be passed to it.
 By returning a value or calling `sugarless.done()` you can end recursion and move on to the next function in the chain.

   ```javascript
     var copy_array = function(params){